BIG-IP Controller

 host: "f5-toda-fluentd.cnf-gateway.svc.cluster.local."

-4. If CNF is deployed on a cluster with multiple worker nodes, it is recommended to set the downloader persistent storage access to ReadWriteMany.
-The storage class must support ReadWriteMany storage.
+4. If CNF is deployed on a cluster with multiple worker nodes, the downloader pod requires a persistent volume with a storage class that supports the ReadWriteMany access mode, and access: ReadWriteMany needs to be specified in the values file.

 The following is an example for the values needed.